The higher education sector is unlike any other.

 We draw upon our practical experience of working in the sector ourselves, as well as our trainers' extensive experience in other sectors - including the NHS, local government and equality/inclusion.

 Levi Pay FCMI FIC MAUA

 An experienced director of student support services, Levi has led service portfolios at King’s College London, Northumbria University, and the University of Leeds.
 Levi also worked as the Scottish Parliament's lead on equality and diversity issues and as the Equality Challenge Unit's Director of Policy.

 Levi delivers training on managing serious welfare incidents, safeguarding, mental health support, and equality issues, and delivers coaching to service managers.
 Levi's projects involve working with teams across the UK to carry out service reviews and enhance their efficiency and effectiveness.
 He has delivered projects with universities to ensure all their staff know when and how to refer a student to support services.

 Levi has experience of sitting on the boards and advisory groups of a number of higher education organisations.
 Levi is a Fellow of both the Institute of Consulting and the Chartered Management Institute.
 He has written and edited articles and publications relating to student support, most recently for the national higher education policy organisation, Wonkhe.

 Specialist Consultant & Trainer

-With twenty years' experience in delivering and managing mental health support services in higher education and the NHS, Julie provides training and workshops for staff in universities, schools, customer service, corporate and healthcare settings.
+With twenty-four years' experience in delivering and managing mental health support services in higher education and the NHS, Julie provides training and workshops for staff in universities, schools, customer service, corporate and healthcare settings.
 The focus of Julie’s work is on promoting mental health awareness, helping people to maintain appropriate boundaries and feel confident in responding to the distress of others.